 - CBT - Cognitive Behavioral Therapy - More recent studies have showed CBT can lead to up to a 75% improvement in some patients with chronic subjective dizziness, which seemed to continue at 1 and 6 months of treatment.
 (E J Mahoney A, Edelman S, D Cremer P. 2013).
 CBT can also help with the anxiety comorbidity and help patients who fear falling or the perceived risks associated with dizziness.

-I was surprised to learn that some of the effective treatments for vestibular migraine are also effective for PPPD.
+Some of the effective treatments for vestibular migraine are also effective for PPPD.

-An Early Diagnosis of PPPD is Beneficial
+Early Diagnosis is Beneficial

 Although it can be tough to find a physician who is skilled at distinguishing vestibular disorders and diagnosing PPPD, it appears to be incredibly important to the overall long term success of treatment.